 Additionally, keep an eye on market developments, new trends and technologies, and the competition.
 Do regular research, attend trade shows and conferences, and consult journals, magazines, and user forums, for example.
 You may want to combine reviewing the market development together with the product performance in form of regular strategy and roadmap review meetings (as I discuss in more detail in my book Strategize).

 But that’s not all.
 It’s great to know your product and market.
 But if you are not able to formulate a coherent product strategy, develop an actionable product roadmap, or prioritise the product backlog, then people are unlikely to regard you as a true expert.
 You should therefore also work on your product management skills and become a well-rounded product professional.
-Check out my product management test that helps you assess your product management knowledge and indicates gaps and weaknesses, so you can make a focused effort to strengthen your expertise.

 “Intelligence is a privilege, and it needs to be used for the greater good of people,” says Doctor Octopus in the movie Spider-Man 2.
 Who could disagree with that?